ahaw021/SSL-MAIL-PROTOCOLS-TESTING/README.md

 IMAP over TLS Connection on Port 993
 POP over TLS Connection on Port 995

-######Testing Yahho Mail Services:

-test_yahoo_services()

-This will test a series of connections on Yahoo services.
-Yahoo is very similar to Google so we will run the same suite.

-# Update the Credential to Valid Credentials
+#### Use Nmap to identify open ports:

+>mail-test -domains smtp.gmail.com imap.gmail.com -nmap

+#### Use Nmap to identify open ports and mail server version:

+>mail-test -domains smtp.gmail.com imap.gmail.com -nmapservices

+#### Create OpenSSL Commands to Test with OpenSSL:

+>mail-test -domains smtp.gmail.com imap.gmail.com -protocols imap smtp -openssl

+#### Create OpenSSL Commands to Test with OpenSSL for a specific TLS Suite:

+>mail-test -domains smtp.gmail.com imap.gmail.com -tlssuite tls1_1 -protocols imap smtp -openssl

+## CREDENTIALS:

-Credentials below should be updated.
+Credentials in constant.py should be updated.
 If credentials are not updated and SSL works you will get error for authentication stage.

 It's useful for troubleshooting as it show TLS/SSL transport is working.
 You won't be able to troubleshoot higher level protocol errors.